dcmwijaya/Smart-Green-House-Berbasis-IoT-Mobile-Apps/README.md

   Serial.println("Scanning...");

   for (byte address = 1; address < 127; ++address) {
-    // The i2c_scanner uses the return value of the Write.endTransmisstion to see if a device did acknowledge to the address.
+    // The i2c_scanner uses the return value of the Wire.endTransmission to see if a device did acknowledge to the address.
     Wire.beginTransmission(address);
     byte error = Wire.endTransmission();